settrans/settrans.github.io/index.md

 bisa melakukan pelayanan tersebut dalam waktu dekat.
 Pastikan Anda mengecek kembali situs ini jika Anda membutuhkan layanan tersebut nanti.
 {: class="ltext content-id home" style="padding-top: 6%;"}
-We don't do interpreting at the moment, but we expect to change the situation in not so distant future.
+We don't do interpreting at the moment, but we do expect to change the situation in not so distant future.
 Be sure to check this site back when you need the service later.
 {: class="ltext content-en home" style="padding-top: 8%;"}